 The famous Buoy 10 season opens August 1.
 I have booked a good number of days through Labor Day already, so if you hope to get in on that salmon rodeo, it’s best to reach out sooner rather than later to pick up one of the remaining openings.

 My buddies tell me that the salmon season out on the Pacific Ocean got off to a decent start yesterday.
 I didn’t hear that it was red hot, but there were limits caught for some boats heading offshore from the Columbia River.
-And overall the fishing pressure was very light.
+Overall, the fishing pressure was very light.

 I’ll start my salmon season in a few more weeks when I move the boat down to Hammond.
 I’m not currently fishing for salmon because my clients are too busy catching and releasing massive sturgeon or stacking up tasty walleye like cordwood in the Columbia River Gorge.